annalauraw/producer_consumer_example/README.md

 # Producer-consumer architecture example

-This repository contains some example code to illustrate and discuss a producer-consumer pipeline architecture.
-It is the reduction of a more complex application.
+This repository contains some example code to illustrate and discuss the producer-consumer pipeline architecture in multi-threaded Python applications.
+It results from the reduction of a more complex application.
 The code is incomplete and not intended to be run as is.

 ### What the program does